instagram linkedin

 Awards

-Commendation, Educational Architecture, AIA Brisbane Regional, 2021
+Commendation, Educational Architecture, Australian Institute of Architects, Brisbane Regional, 2021

 Technical Information